cmeng-git/atalk-android/README.md

 ## Features
 aTalk is an xmpp client designed for android and supports the following features:
 * Instant messaging in plain text and End-to-End encryption with [OMEMO](http://conversations.im/omemo/) or [OTR](https://otr.cypherpunks.ca/)
+* SSL Certificate authentication, DNSSEC and DANE Security implementation for enhanced secure Connection Establishment
+* OMEMO encryption in multi-user-chat session, give users' maximum privacy and security
+* OMEMO Media File Sharing for all files including Stickers, Bitmoji and Emoji rich contents
+* Support http file upload for file sharing with offline contact and members in conference room
+* Support downloadable Stickers, Bitmoji and Emoji rich content sharing via Google Gboard
+* Send and receive files for all document types and images, with thumbnail preview before file is sent
+* Auto accept file transfer request with max file size option
+* Implement fault-tolerance file transfer to ease and enhance file sharing reliability (1-1 chat and chatRoom)
+* Enhance and harmonize UI for file sharing in chat and chatRoom
 * Implement Jabber VoIP-PBX gateway Telephony, allowing PBX phone call via service gateway (experimental)
-* SSL Certificate authentication, DNSSEC and DANE Security implementation for enhanced secure Connection Establishment
-* Omemo encryption is available during multi-user-chat session, giving users' maximum privacy and security
 * Support multi-user chat in room creation, server chat rooms discovery and joining chat room with captcha protection
 * Support both voice and video call with ZRTP, SDES and DTLS SRTP encryption modes
 * Support simultaneous media call and message chat sessions
-* Support http file upload for file sharing with offline contact and members in conference room
-* Send and receive files for all document types and images, with thumbnail preview before file is sent
-* Auto accept file transfer request with max file size option
-* Support downloadable Stickers, Bitmoji and Emoji rich content sharing via Google Gboard
 * Unique GPS-Location implementation standalone tool, or sending locations to your chosen buddy for real-time tracking or playback animation.
 * A 360° street view of your current location, may use for self-guided tour.
 The street view tracks and follows your direction of sight.
 * Built-in demo for GPS-Location features
 * Integrated photo editor with zooming and cropping, user can update the avatar with ease
-* Last message correction, message carbons and offline messages (omemo)
+* Last message correction, message carbons and offline messages (OMEMO)
 * Mobile network ping interval self-tune optimization support
-* In-Band Registration with captcha support
+* In-Band Registration with captcha option support
 * Multiple accounts creation
 * Multi-language UI support (Bahasa Indonesia, English, German, Russian, and Spanish).